ffyuanda/ffyuanda.github.io/_posts/2021-07-30-sorting algorithms.md

 The merge and sort are divided into two parts, much like the partition and sort in quicksort. <br>

-Mergesort is a stable sorting algorithm
+Mergesort is a stable sorting algorithm.
 Mergesort's time complexity: <span>$O(nlogn)$</span>

 ---